 A signed contract is required before the start of the residency.

-City Books reserves the right to name more than one Residenct per term.
+City Books reserves the right to name more than one Resident per term.

 All writers, 18+, at any stage in their careers, writing in any genre, who are residents of the Pittsburgh/tri-state/neighboring Appalachian region, who do not work for City Books, are eligible.
 Emerging, marginalized, and historically excluded writers are encouraged to apply.
 Accessibility details will be provided upon request.
 City Books volunteers, as well as family members of current and former volunteers, are not eligible.
 (Properly worn masks are required in the shop at all times.
 Proof of COVID vaccination is required before the writer(s) begins in-store hours.)

 Applicants should send a letter of introduction via email that addresses why they are applying for the residency, a CV or resume (if available), a 3-5 page writing sample (any genre), and a brief but specific proposal indicating the nature of the planned work.
 Please include all relevant contact information and dates of preferred term.
 Prior to final acceptance, City Books may require personal or professional references.
-Preference will be given to applicants for whom the residency will have the greatest possible impact.
+Preference will be given to applicants who have not already published a full-length book and for whom the residency will have the greatest possible impact.

-Materials should be e/addressed to: firstname.lastname@example.org (RE: Writer’s Residency Fall 2022) or to City Books Writer’s Residency, 908 Galveston Ave., Pittsburgh PA 15233.
+Materials should be e/addressed to: firstname.lastname@example.org (RE: Writer’s Residency Spring 2023) or to City Books Writer’s Residency, 908 Galveston Ave., Pittsburgh PA 15233.
 No phone calls will be accepted.